 Today, the buildings have been converted into a rustic, warm-hearted village that houses some of Cape Town’s most charming architecture.

-The restaurants feature a variety of foods from all over the world.
+Given the country’s history, its restaurants feature a variety of foods from all over the world.

 This bustling hub is situated approximately 10 minutes from the city center.